 Alan enjoys performing a wide range of genres, including classical, jazz and contemporary music.
 He is an avid composer and arranger and enjoys working with individual students as well as ensembles.

 Alan is a registered teacher with the Royal Conservatory of Music (RCME #104401) and is an RCM Certified Teacher (Advanced Piano).

 Elvis is a classically trained pianist and has obtained his undergraduate degree from Western University with Honours in Piano Performance.
 He studied piano with James Hibbard, and enrolled in courses where he learnt many aspects of music such as music theory, history and piano pedagogy.

 Elvis is a composer and is well versed in the style of Japanese pop music.
 From the age of fifteen, he has begun to learn songs by ear, and has now developed his own style of pop accompanying for piano.
 Elvis produces music using Cubase, where he arranges music for rock band with strings, brass, and synthesizers.

-Janice would offer private piano lessons to children in her spare time and with her patience and musical knowledge, she is highly recommended by her students and their parents.
+Janice is highly recommended by her students and their parents with her patience and musical knowledge.
 Janice has helped many students prepare for their RCM piano exams and solidify their music skills by teaching them different reading and playing music techniques.
-She would also analyze the students’ strengths and weaknesses and use different methods to teach accordingly.
-Janice enjoys teaching music and working with children and she works extremely hard to accomplish her goals which include teaching students and helping them to develop interests and skills in enjoying the art of music.
+She would also analyze the student’s strengths and weaknesses and use different methods to teach accordingly.
+Janice enjoys teaching music and working with children.
+She works extremely hard to accomplish her goals which include teaching students and helping them to develop interests and skills in enjoying the art of music.